 A 17-year veteran of the food & beverage industry, Smith has demonstrated his wine expertise in leadership positions at such acclaimed venues as Mobil Five-Star and AAA Five Diamond Award winners – The Little Nell in Aspen, Colo. and Charlie Trotter’s in Chicago, Ill.
 During his service at Charlie Trotter’s, Smith was honored to author wine notes for two of the respected chef’s cookbooks – “Raw” and “Workin’ More Kitchen Sessions with Charlie Trotter.”

 In 2010, Bellagio was awarded “Best Chain Wine Program” from Cheers Magazine.
 Smith was selected as Las Vegas’ “Best Sommelier/Wine Director” in 2008 by renowned food and wine expert and James Beard Award winner Anthony Dias Blue.
-He was awarded the title “Best Young Sommelier in America” in 2005 by L’Ordre Mondial des Gourmets Dégustateurs, an organization dedicated to promoting wine education and enjoyment.
+He was awarded the title “Best Young Sommelier in America” in 2005 by L’Ordre Mondial des Gourmets Dégustateurs, an organization dedicated to promoting wine education and enjoyment (by bomm).
 Smith also was named among the “Best Sommeliers in America” during a nationwide competition in 2000 by the American Sommelier Association.

 Growing up in a food-centric family, Drew Hendricks remembers going out to dinner more often than not.
 Growing up around the oil business and the young Texan learned to appreciate haute cuisine at a very early age.
 However, he was not immediately drawn to the food and beverage industry.
 Instead, his military education inspired him to enlist in the United States Army at age eighteen.
 Drew thrived in the military environment, finding purpose in its structure and appreciating the contribution he was making to his country – and, more personally, to his family’s long history of military service.